Export¶

 table.export("path/to/output/folder/my_dataset.csv")

-The example above will export a 3LC Table to a CSV file named my_dataset.csv in the output location you specified.
+The example above will export the table rows to a CSV file named my_dataset.csv in the specified output location.

-If you want to export a 3LC Table containing bounding boxes to the COCO format, you just need to use ā€œjsonā€ as the file’s extension such as my_dataset.json.
+If you want to export a 3LC Table containing bounding boxes to the COCO format, use ā€œjsonā€ as the file’s extension such as "my_dataset.json".

 Using the 3LC CLI¶